zwade/PseudoSocket/README.md

 **Set Up**
 ------------

-Run `node index.js` on your webserver (heroku is a good choice) The server requires express.js to be installed.
+Run `npm install` to install all dependencies
+Run `node heroku/index.js` to start the webserver (directory set up for heroku)

 **Server**